seabass559/bootra1n/README.md

 ### 3. Reboot and run checkra1n
 Reboot your computer and enter your BIOS's boot menu.

-- Select the flash drive, and it should boot into the login prompt.
+- Select the flash drive, and it should boot into the login prompt
-- Log in as `anon`, with password `voidlinux`.
+- Log in as `anon`, with password `voidlinux`
-- At the `$` prompt, enter `sudo checkra1n`.
+- At the `$` prompt, enter `sudo checkra1n`

 ![Prompt](https://i.imgur.com/MmqUBUJ.png)